Mas de Bac

 House | 2 bedrooms | sleeps 4

 This very special riverside property offers peace and tranquillity in a secluded, wooded setting.
 The village of Aspiran is about five minutes drive.
 Originally a ferryman's cottage the house is set in private grounds with trees and flowering shrubs.
 It has been restored to a high standard with good furnishings and fittings throughout.
 All rooms have river views and are spacious and light incorporating many original features.
 The large, south-facing, sunny terrace, is perfect for 'al fresco' meals and sunbathing and is well equipped with outdoor furniture and sun-loungers.
 Spacious living area is furnished with a comfortable sofa and arm chairs, lamps and coffee table.
 A large open fireplace with wood burning stove is the central feature of this room with its old exposed beams.
-Some UK TV, Internet access (plug in or WiFi) Telephone for local and incoming calls.
+Free internet access (plug in or WiFi) Telephone for local and incoming calls.

 To the right there is an open hall area, with access to the double-bedded room with wardrobe.
 Also off this central hall area is the modern bathroom, with sink, large walk in shower and WC.
 The twin bedroom on the second floor is reached via a stone staircase from the hall and is furnished with twin beds and wardrobe.
 Through the hall is the kitchen /dining room.
 The large kitchen is fully equipped with a dishwasher, washing machine, microwave, electric oven, gas and electric hob.
 There is a separate WC with hand basin situated off the kitchen.